1 Getting started

 The Library Service family history resources page provides a wealth of information including:

 - recommended reads for family historians

 - how to access 'Who do you think you are?' and 'BBC history' magazines for free

-- details of family history events and the Family History Club
+- details of family history events

 - links to electronic resources (Ancestry, Findmypast and the British Newspaper Archive).